ftchirou/blink/README.md

 #### Define a global variable

-Global variables are defined using the ```var``` keyword and are accessible from all expressions in the interpreter.
+Global variables are defined using the ```var``` keyword and are accessible in all expressions in the interpreter.

 ```
 blink> var message: String = "Hello, World!"